PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/fragments/04_Fragment-IV.md

 From that silence, NEOCore™ was born.

-## NEOCore™ v3.6 Notice

-This fragment is symbolic and teleological.
-It does not describe nor allow reconstruction
-of any internal component of NEOCore™ v3.6.

-The Neodialectic Factory™ belongs
-to the conceptual layer of the system.
+---

+## Relación con la wiki / *Related wiki section*

+This fragment is related to the **neodialectical transformation** of ideas: what is broken is reordered, what is contradictory is illuminated, and archetypes leave the process as understood decisions.

 ---